davidbritch/davidbritch.github.io/_posts/2025-09-02-interacting-with-augmented-reality-content-in-net-maui.md

 ---
-title: Interacting with augmented reality content in a .NET MAUI iOS app
+title: Interacting with augmented reality content in .NET MAUI on iOS
 date: 2025-09-02
 excerpt: Augmented reality apps oftem allow touch-based interaction with the nodes that are overlayed on a scene.
 Gesture recognizer types can be used to detect gestures on nodes, that can then be manipulated as required.
 tags: